-These next three posts are dedicated entirely to Thanksgiving: next I'll post a full menu plan, and then I'll share my recipe for cardamom cranberry sauce.
-But this one in particular, this cornbread with labneh and slow roast tomatoes, is the thing I'm most looking forward to this Thanksgiving.
-And sure, a dish primarily made up of fresh tomatoes isn't necessarily the most seasonal choice for November, but slow-roast tomatoes have a deeply wintery flavor, because slow roasting is a way of preserving summer produce.
+These next three posts are dedicated entirely to Thanksgiving, but this one in particular, this cornbread with labneh and slow roasted tomatoes, is the thing I’m most looking forward to this Thanksgiving.
+And sure, a dish primarily made up of fresh tomatoes isn’t necessarily the most seasonal choice for November, but slow-roasted tomatoes have a deeply wintery flavor, because slow roasting is a way of preserving summer produce.

 Some ingredients (certainly tomatoes!) are very strongly tied to their season of harvest, but even the most seasonally-entrenched ingredients can completely transform to suit the palate of another time of year.
 I’ve been meaning to do more posts about traditional Middle Eastern preservation techniques, and this one isn’t exactly traditional (as far as I know), but it takes advantage of the same concept: a tomato in August won’t taste the same as a tomato in December, but when treated in a certain way, this can be a wonderful thing.

 If you’re discovering this post sometime in the summer, you should definitely stock up for the fall and winter: just slow roast them, place them in a single layer on a parchment-lined baking sheet, freeze them solid, and then place them in a ziplock bag.
 They’ll stay delicious and keep their flavor and shape the whole winter long, especially if you roast them until they’re no longer oozing tomato juice, and then store them properly in the freezer (see the recipe for more specific instructions).
 My friends Erin and Alvin, who taught me how to slow roasted tomatoes, always have a freezer packed to the brim with their home grown tomatoes, all winter long.